mkhan45/RustScript/README.md

 # RustScript
 RustScript is a scripting language as much relation to Rust as JavaScript has to Java

+See a more complete version of this project at <https://github.com/WilliamRagstad/RustScript>

 ___

 I made this for a school project; it's meant to be implemented into a messaging app as a chat bot so everything should be a one liner.